North Lake Tahoe: precious sapphire of the Sierra, home to eclectic locals, and site of some of the region’s most jaw-dropping resorts.

 This resort ranks as one of the most family-friendly in the region.
 With a dedicated Child Ski Center and Ski School, Diamond Peak is the perfect place to introduce your little ones to skiing and snowboarding, and is equally as fun for mom and dad to hit the slopes.

-This iconic resort played host to the 1960 Winter Olympics, and is home to what many call the best chair lift in North America.
-Squaw Valley’s 9 different ski zones cater to all levels of experience, making this mountain perfect for a group with various skill levels!
+This iconic resort played host to the 1960 Winter Olympics, and is home to what many sources call one of the best top 10 chair lifts in North America – KT-22.
+Palisade Tahoe’s 9 different ski zones cater to all levels of experience, making this mountain perfect for a group with various skill levels!

-The Village at Squaw Valley is the perfect après-ski spot with a wide array of dining and shopping options for all visitors to indulge in.
-During December, their Merry Days & Holly Nights celebration offers festive holiday celebrations for every visitor to the area.
+The Village at Palisades Tahoe is the perfect après-ski spot with a wide array of dining and shopping options for all visitors to indulge in.
+During December, Palisades Tahoe offers festive holiday celebrations for every visitor to the area.

-Alpine Meadows resort is fabulous natural display that breathtakingly illustrates what makes North Lake Tahoe one of the most incredible places in the world.
+Palisades Tahoe (formerly Alpine Meadows) resort is fabulous natural display that breathtakingly illustrates what makes North Lake Tahoe one of the most incredible places in the world.
 With over 100 trails spread over 2,400 acres, Alpine Meadows offers a wide variety of terrain, a vertical drop of over 1,802 feet, and a serious rush for snowsports fans who are looking for a slightly more intense experience.